Creating a Study Abroad Program at the Center

 VISAS FOR SPAIN

-In general, people planning to stay 90 days or less (during a 180 day period) in Spain do not need a visa.
+American citizens planning to stay 90 days or less (during a 180 day period) in Spain do not need a visa.
+Citizens of other countries may require a visa for entry into Spain.
 Please see visit the Spanish Consulate in San Francisco's webpage for up-to-date visa information and requirements.

 ORIENTATIONS IN SEATTLE AND LEÓN